The LASIK Vision Institute

 The Philadelphia division of The LASIK Vision Institute is furnished with the latest in vision-correcting technology, including VISX CustomVue wavefront laser technology.
 The state-of-the-art practice provides patients with precise vision correction results.

-What Do Patients Say About The LASIK Vision Institute?
+What Do Patients Say About Their Experiences With The LASIK Vision Institute?

 "I love being able to see!!!
 My eyes are wonderful 20/15.
 It is wonderful being able to wake up and read the alarm clock.
 THANKS."
 Michelle M.